rwieruch/blog_robinwieruch_content/blog/styled-components/index.md

 };
 ```

-Developers tend to import all their styles either with `Styled` or in an even more short form:
+Developers tend to import all their styles either with `Styled` or in an even more short form naming convention:

 ```javascript{1,6}
 import * as S from './styles';